ngocthachnguyen98/SDO-Assignment-2/README.md

 The assignment specifications can be viewed [here](./SDO_Assignment2.pdf)

+### Summary

+- Create a VPC using Terraform ready to host the application in
+- Create 3 layer application infrastructure using Terraform
+- Automate deployment of the application to the deployed EC2 instance
+- Set up an Ansible playbook that deploys and configures the application on the EC2 instance
+- Automate databse deployment to the databse instance
+- Set up an remote backend using S3 and DynamoDB

 ## Scenario

 ACME corp. has developed a web application using NodeJS.
 Vue.js, and PostgreSQL, and are running this in their AWS cloud account.
 The source for the application is stored in GitHub